 Modern innovations in LASIK technology are enabling countless new people to have laser vision correction.
 Schedule an evaluation at The Eye Center of Southern Indiana to see if you're a good candidate for this procedure.
 Other patients may be better candidates for different vision correction options, including PRK.
-R. Daniel Grossman, M.D. is eager to provide our Bloomington, IN patients an outstanding experience in their pursuit of better vision, from consultation to results.
+R. The Eye Center Of Southern Indiana team of doctors are eager to provide our Bloomington, IN patients an outstanding experience in their pursuit of better vision, from consultation to results.

 Will LASIK Give me 20/20 Vision?